 6. What’s the deal with company tax in the Netherlands?

 Once your company is successfully registered at the Chamber of Commerce, the details will be passed to the Dutch Tax and Customs Administration (Belastingdienst).
 Your company will be assigned a VAT registration number.
 As a business owner you will have to pay tax to both the government and the municipality.
 Read an overview of the taxes required for startup entrepreneurs.

 The Netherlands has a corporate income tax rate of 20% on the first €200.000 of taxable profits (25% over profits exceeding that amount).
 Find more information about taxes.

 Tip: If you set up a legal entity, such as a Dutch B.V., and become an employee of that company, you are considered to be in an employment situation and could consequently be eligible for the 30% ruling, if you qualify as a highly skilled migrant.

 7. Where do I find office space?

 Work to live or live to work?
 Startup founders might find they initially spend more nights at the office than in bed.
 Luckily, there are many co-working spaces around town (that have comfortable sofas!)
-Depending on the stage your company is in these locations rent out a desk, office cubicle or entire floor.
-Amsterdam-based startup Launchdesk can help you find the perfect office, or if you would like to buy or rent a property, try Funda in Business.
+Depending on the stage, your company can rent out a desk, office cubicle or entire floor at these locations.
+If you would rather buy or rent a property, try Funda in Business.
 Learn more about renting a work space in the Netherlands.

 8. Where can I find housing in Amsterdam?